 - Access to specialised equipment on a loan basis to all clients once recommended by your OT, SLT, PHN, MND Nurse

-- Provide a home care grant to clients on recommendation from an MND Nurse
+- A home care grant to clients on the recommendation from their IMNDA Nurse

-- Provide counselling sessions for the client and one other member of their family
+- Counselling sessions for the client and one other member of their family

 When you contact the IMNDA, freefone 1800 403 403, to register we ask for a small amount of details (contact details, date and place of diagnosis and symptoms) for our registration form.

-Once this is completed, one of our MND Nurses will aim to contact you within a week unless you request no contact.
+Once this is completed, one of our MND Nurses will aim to contact you within 2 weeks unless you request no contact.